This year's play-offs feature an East Midlands derby at Welford Road

-Leicester v Northampton live stream: How to watch from anywhere
+Leicester v Northampton live stream: How to watch the Premiership semi-final

 How to watch Leicester v Northampton from outside your country

-If you’re abroad, but still want to watch your local Premiership coverage, like Leicester v Northampton today, you can do so by using a VPN – Virtual Private Network.
+If you’re abroad, but still want to watch your local Premiership coverage, you can do so by using a VPN – Virtual Private Network.

 Our friends at TechRadar have tested hundreds of VPN and recommend ExpressVPN, which is easy to use, has strong security features and allows you to watch on several devices at once, including smart TVs and phones, iPads, tablets, PCs and Macs.